The Ultimate Earl Grey Milk Tea (Rich Cold Brew Method)

 How long does cold brew Earl Grey last?

-This cold brew milk tea will last up to 1 week in the fridge, but it’s best consumed within 3-4 days for maximum flavor and freshness.
+Stored in a tightly sealed container in the fridge, this cold brew milk tea will last up to 1 week in the fridge, but it’s best consumed within 3-4 days for maximum flavor and freshness.
 Once the milk tea starts to go bad, you’ll know.
-The texture will turn gloopy and it will smell badddd.
+The texture will turn gloopy, and it will smell badddd.

 Can I drink it unsweetened?